PredictionIO/Programmers-Guide-to-Machine-Intelligence-with-PredictionIO/chapter2.md

 	}

 Here, rank refers to the number of latent features.
 I mentioned that the more latent features the more accurate the recommender.
 Let's see if this is the case with a small experiment.
 Before I loaded the movielens data I removed 10 ratings.
 Thus, when the recommender was trained, it did not see these ratings.
 My plan was to train a recommender that uses 2 features, 10, 50, and 100 and see which is better using *RMSE*.
-Here is the raw data:
+Here is the raw data of the results:

 User | Movie | Actual | 2  | 10 | 50 | 100 |
 |:-----:|:-----:|:-----:|:-----:|:-----:|:-----:|:-----:|